redis/redis-doc/commands/eval.md

 another customer or application in a cloud environment.

-Also, as already mentioned, restarting a Redis instance flushes the scirpt cache, which is not persistent.
+Also, as already mentioned, restarting a Redis instance flushes the script cache, which is not persistent.
 However from the point of view of the client there are only two ways to make sure a Redis istance was not restarted between two differnet commands.